material-components/material-components-android/docs/components/Search.md

 ### Scrolling Behavior

-The `SearchBar` can either be used as a fixed or scroll-away search field.
+The `SearchBar` can either be used as a fixed, scroll-away, or lift on scroll search field.

 #### Fixed Mode